 In this study, we introduced instant auxiliary lines/curves and instant sketch surfaces that help the user draw 3D shapes without the challenges posed by auxiliary lines in traditional perspective drawing.
 To provide a fluent and intuitive way to use them, we designed bimanual interactions Tap4Aux, Drag4Surf, and Hold'n'Draw that utilize touch and pen inputs in a coordinated manner.
-Our interactive system has the potential to assist with the idea exploration in the early design stages by producing a concept sketch using the system.
+We confirmed our interactive system's potential to assist with the idea exploration in the early design stages by producing a concept sketch using the system.
 In future work, we will conduct a user study targeting professional designers to quantitatively and qualitatively evaluate the system's usefulness and usability.